Heinoushare/Sabacc-Flask/README.md

 completed.js contains code which uses JQuery to copy game links to a user's clipboard on the click of a button.

 ### chat.html
-chat.html (*extends* layout.html) is used to render the application global chat, using chat.js to send and render messages to others on the chat page.
+chat.html is used to render the application global chat, using chat.js to send and render messages to others on the chat page.

 ### chat.js
 chat.js uses Socket.IO on the "chat" *namespace* to interchange messages with the server.
 When the client recieves a message from a user connecting or sending a text message, chat.js will use JQuery to display the message, along with the sender's username in front of the message.